lizzieinvancouver/ospree/analyses/cleaning/_cleaningREADME.txt

 6. source clean_woody_sps.R to remove non-woody species

-7. We should eventually then add in the next 2 cleaning reps. (response time, bubburst)

-8. Once 1 is functional we can write this out.
-Call it what you like but we must delete or archive the other random output files that we no longer need!
+7. The we source clean_responsetime.R which cleans response and response time coulumns.

-9. Fix minor mistakes in chilltemp column
+8. Fix minor mistakes in chilltemp column

+9. Remove duplicate lines

+10. Write it all out!

 <><><><>
 Look at before retreat if possible …